midgardproject/proposals/Semantic Data/Q&A.md

 > (indeyets) Yes

+> (bergie) To some extent.
+The immediate goal is to make data storage in Midgard more extensible, and to possibly support SparQL as a new query method besides the more traditional MidgardQuery* methods.
+Midgard however steps outside traditional triplestore boundaries with features like Workspaces.

 * Are we going to replace Midgard Content Repository with Midgard TripleStore?

 > (indeyets) Yes and No. We are creating RDF-compatible Content Repository.